Oneo64/The-Mirk-of-Agmundr/Characters/Alfrir.md

 ### Voice
 "Ljörn, think about it!
 We could become-"
 "Hey.
 Are you still thinking about Álahringr?"
 "I told you this land would be prosperous.
 And they're going to Fjörðvík, father is.
 The war won't touch them there.
-You need not worry about them."
+You don't need to worry about them."
+"Yes, it's annoying."
 "The explorers took three days, I heard."
 "See them?"
 "Look at the man's helmet."
 "I never seen one like it."
-"Ugh... nasty thing."
+"Ugh... nasty thing.
+It's gone done me."

 ### Goals
 **Goal:** To explore the new land.